mwdchang/archmage-reimagined/README.md

 This setup has been tested on \*nix-based machines, it should work on Windows with a few tweaks to setup.sh file.
 - In the project folder, run `yarn`
 - Run `setup.sh` to link mono repo resources
-- Running the server `yarn run server`, server should be listening on http://localhost:3000
+- Running the server `yarn run dev`, server should be listening on http://localhost:3000
 - Running the client `yarn run dev`, client should be running on http://localhost:9000

 #### Organizational structure
 - packages/shared: Shared utilities, types
-- packages/data: Unit and spell files
+- packages/data: Units, spells, and items files
-- packages/data-adapter: I/O
+- packages/data-adapter: Data stroage adapters
 - packages/engine: Game engine
-- packages/server: Game server
+- packages/server: Game server, REST server in Express
 - packages/client: Game client